SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ```
 $ ./build/staged/bin/queueProducer <host:port> <client-username>@<message-vpn> [client-password]
 ```
-3. Now start a CLI/Message-Router initiated replay.
+3. Now start a replay from the message broker's CLI.
 The flow event handler monitors for a replay start event.
-When the Message-Router initiates a replay, the flow will see a DOWN_ERROR event with cause 'Replay Started'.
+When the message broker initiates a replay, the flow will see a DOWN_ERROR event with cause 'Replay Started'.
 This means an administrator has initiated a replay, and the application must destroy and re-create the flow to receive the replayed messages.

 ![alt text](assets/images/initiate-replay.png "Initiate Replay")